 Creepy strange creatures categorized as paranormal are investigated by organizations devoted to the discovery of whether a so-called paranormal occurrence is the real deal.
-In fact, many groups exist to document the existence of paranormal beings, such as The Atlantic Paranormal Society, and common paranormal subjects include ghosts, demons, and angels.
+These groups include, The Atlantic Paranormal Society, and common paranormal subjects, such as ghosts, demons, and angels.
 Some people believe wholeheartedly in the existence of many of the paranormal creatures heard of in myths and legends, while others merely scoff at the notion such things exist.

 Paranormal Creatures of Lore

 Creatures of lore are storied creatures displaying supernatural characteristics (that is, their characteristics or abilities are outside of what is scientifically known as "normal" behavior in how it interacts with the known properties of the physical universe).
 These include the undead, as well creatures currently believed to be urban legends because no evidence or proof exists they are real

 One of the most recent--and terrifying--creatures of lore is the black-eyed kid.
 For the past few decades, some people have reported frightening encounters with children or teens whose eyes are completely black.
 Appearing otherwise like normal children except for their black eyes, these creatures invoke a deep sensation of terror in all whom they encounter.
 Often, the children appear in pairs in unexpected places, and they claim to be in distress.
 They then ask to be let into cars for rides, homes to use the telephone, or similar scenarios.
 However, the people they are asking are filled with a deep dread, so they don't let the children inside.
 Nobody knows what happens if someone complies with a black-eyed child's request because there is no one around to tell the tale.